-While it is all too easy for “I”, “me” or “my” to accept responsibility for our accomplishments in life, isn’t it interesting that our failures mostly have long and complicated reasoning behind them that will generally conclude it is someone else’s fault?
+It’s always easy for “I”, “me” or “my” to accept responsibility for our accomplishments in life.
+Meanwhile our failures mostly have long and complicated reasoning behind them, generally concluding it someone else’s fault.

-Many are quick to take offence at this notion but the truth is that most of us ignore or refuse to admit that we ourselves are the cause of most of our own problems.
+Many are quick to take offense at the truth: we ourselves are the cause of most of our own problems.

-Even though seeing our self as the world sees us will empower us to solve most of our own problems by taking control back of our lives, it is also something most of us actively avoid.
+While seeing our self in a more active role, will certainly empower us to take control back of our lives.
+It is also something most of us actively avoid.

 Why Codependents Struggle With Conversation Skills

-The parent may have also accused the child of not talking to them (just like the absent spouse) when really it was this parent who was leaving no genuine possibility for conversation.
+The parent may likely have accused the child of not talking to them (just like their absent spouse).
+The truth was, however, it was this parent themselves, who was likely leaving little genuine possibility for conversation.

-The child may have been told how ‘special’ and important they were, but not for being themselves.
-They were told they were special for taking care of this selfish parent’s immature needs.
+Family may have told this child repeatedly how ‘special’ and important they were . . . but never just for being themselves.
+To the contrary, the child was only told they were special when they sacrificed themselves taking care of the selfish parent’s immature needs.